Grad Semester Programs: Peking University

-- Once accepted into the Program, students are registered through the SIS Office of International Program Development for up to nine (9) SIS credits.
+- Once accepted into the Program, students are registered through the SIS Office of International Programs for up to nine (9) SIS credits.
 These exchange credits cover the Program credits only; research and/or internship credits are registered under normal AU guidelines.

 N.B.
 Students are required to enroll in 12 credits at Beida.
 Students must be registered at AU for 9 credits while studying at Beida.

-Credit articulation: Grades and credits earned at Beida are articulated through the SIS Office of International Program Development upon receipt of an official transcript from Beida.
+Credit articulation: Grades and credits earned at Beida are articulated through the SIS Office of International Programs upon receipt of an official transcript from Beida.
 For conversion purposes, students should expect 1 PKU credit to equal 1 AU credit.